Part of Core Framework Modules

 Principle 01

-What you do, avoid, repeat, control, delay or defend is usually the visible output of underlying system layers.
+What you do, avoid, repeat, control, postpone or defend often emerges from multiple system layers at once.

 Input